Tours

 Take either the A trail or the L101 and enjoy the hospitality Kenora has to offer.

 When snowmobiling in Ontario it is mandatory to posses valid Ontario Snowmobile trail permit.
-If you will be snowmobiling in Ontario more than once it is worthwhile to purchase a seasonal trail permit at $260. ($180 online before Nov 1 or $210 before December 1st)or Classic trail permit at $170. ($140 if purchased online on or before Dec 1st) This trail permit buys you unlimited access to over 25,000 miles of snowmobile trails with very little traffic…the ultimate snowmobile experience.
-However, for short trips multi-day permits ($35.00/day, minimum 2 days – must be purchased online) are also available.
-Our trails are maintained by volunteers and the permit dollars are circulated back into our trail system.
+If you will be snowmobiling in Ontario more than once it is worthwhile to purchase a seasonal trail permit.
+This trail permit buys you unlimited access to over 30,000 km of snowmobile trails in Ontario some with very little traffic…the ultimate snowmobile experience.
+However, for short trips multi-day permits (minimum 2 days – must be purchased online) Our trails are maintained by volunteers and the permit dollars are circulated back into our trail system.
 For this reason it is important that you buy where you ride.

 Total distance as 168 km with just over 130 km in Ontario